Matchmove

 1. Iron Man

-It’s only fair we start at the very beginning in this homage with Iron Man (2008) that would set the trend for MCU and VFX.
+It’s only fair to start at the beginning in this homage with Iron Man (2008) one of the best Marvel movies, which would set the trend for MCU and VFX.
 The first challenge was to recreate a realistic looking and moving Iron Man suit that was true to the character created by Stan Lee, Larry Lieber and artist Don Heck in 1963.
 Director Jon Favreau was well known for his scepticism of CGI and wanted the Iron Man armour to move like Tony Stark was actually in it.
 He also wanted to include shots that showed Robert Downey Jr. in the suit to make it more realistic.
 It soon became clear that CGI, even with motion capture technology simply wasn’t going to cut it.

 Now this was where things got really interesting.
 An Iron Man suit was actually created complete with the sleek chrome finish we now know so well.
-Scenes were shot with Downey often wearing only parts of the suit and the rest was built in using CGI.
+Downey often wore only parts of the suit, scenes were shot, and the rest was built using CGI.
 The hard part was the tracking where the VFX teams had to match the computer generated suit parts exactly to the visible parts of Downey.
 At other times, they had to use shots of Downey in the full suit but make the motion look completely natural using motion capture.
 Reproducing the metal of the suit in CG was another challenge they had to face, especially when it starts icing up in the outer layer of the atmosphere.
 There were about 800 effects used in the entire movie but the most stunning effect of all was that it changed Favreau’s mind about the usefulness of CG!

 2. Skinny Steve Rogers – Captain America

-Captain America: The First Avenger introduced the sickly young man Steve Rogers turned into muscular superhero Captain America.
+Captain America: The First Avenger, one of the best Marvel movies,, introduced the sickly young man Steve Rogers turned into muscular superhero Captain America.
 While this progression from skinny young man to buff superhero makes sense in terms of a storyline, using a muscular actor (Chris Evans) to play the skinny young man doesn’t – unless, of course, you are MCU.
 They wanted to create a believable weaker version of their superhero that looked real (not like a substitute actor playing the same character in a flashback sequence).
 And boy, did their dedication to detail pay off!
 Using the expertise of VFX company Lola Visual Effects, they managed to create the perfect skinnier, younger, non-superpowered version of Captain America.

 Here’s a shortened version of how they did it: